 The export of energy is one of the main drivers of Bhutan's $1.5 billion economy.

-Only 5% of Bhutan's potential hydropower output, estimated at 30,000 megawatts, is being used.
-After meeting domestic demand, about 70% of the 1,500 megawatts of hydropower being generated is exported to neighboring India.
+Bhutan's potential hydropower output is estimated at 30,000 megawatts, but only 5% is being used.
+After meeting domestic demand, about 70% of the 1,500 megawatts of hydropower being generated is exported to neighboring India to help drive that country's booming economy.

 The export of energy is one of the main drivers of Bhutan's $1.5 billion economy.
 The power to be exported to India from the Dagachhu plant over 25 years is expected to generate more than $250 million in taxes, dividends, and royalties.
 Hydropower export will be the largest source of income for the government to fund its public services and social programs.
 The revenues will also help keep the price of electricity low for poor rural users.